AlphaBravoCompany/neuvector-demo-server/README.md

 3. `chmod +x install-neuvector.sh`
 4. `./install-neuvector.sh subdomain.yourdomain.tld`
 5. Install will take approximately 5 minutes and will output links and login information for Rancher and your Neuvector installation.
+6. Details for accessing Neuvector and Rancher will be printed to the screen once the script completes and saved to `server-details.txt`

 # Uninstall